yukaizou2015/GCD_Project/CodeBook.md

 # CodeBook

 ## Project Description
 In this course project, a tidy data set is prepared from the raw data collected from the accelerometers from the Samsung Galaxy S smartphone.
-See [README.md](https://github.com/yukaizou2015/GCD_Project/blob/master/README.md) for explaining the files in this repository and how they are connected.
+See [README.md](https://github.com/yukaizou2015/GCD_Project/blob/master/README.md) for what files are contained in this repository and how they are connected with each other.

 ## Study design and data processing